I worked with a startup that creates communication solutions for the incarcerated.

 - Track financial data

-- Actionable next steps at a glance
+- Actionable items at a glance

-- Ability to scale to track hundreds or thousands of Users
+- Ability to scale (feature/user)

-- User unfamiliarity with technology
+- User Navigation

 The first wireframes focused on the Monitor and Financial pages.
 I followed Material Guidelines with regards to the Data Table and Expansion Panel.
 App functionality is basic: